 Harassment includes but is not limited to: offensive verbal comments related to gender, sexual orientation, disability, physical appearance, race, or religion; sexual images in public spaces; deliberate intimidation; unwelcome photography or recording; inappropriate physical contact; and unwelcome sexual attention.

-We welcome attendees from all backgrounds and skill levels – from “never been to hackathon before” to seasoned developers.
+We welcome attendees from all backgrounds and skill levels – from “never been to a hackathon before” to seasoned developers.
 This event is about increasing innovation, partnership, and engagement in the technical community on campus.

 Do your best.
 Learn something new.
 Don't take it too seriously.

 Attendees violating these rules will be asked to leave the hackathon immediately at the discretion of the organizers.
 Thank you for helping make this a welcoming, safe space for all.

-Hack Week is every evening from 7–9 p.m. starting the Monday before the hackathon and culminating in the 5C Hackathon on Friday.
+Hack Week is every evening from 8:30–10 p.m. starting the Monday before the Hackathon and culminating in the 5C Hackathon on Friday.

 Check out the apps from this year and previous years at our GitHub page.
-During Hack Week, the starter code for each day will also be uploaded here.
+During Hack Week, starter code for technical workshops will also be uploaded here.